- Our Parish

 Oversees the financial operations of the Parish including accounting and internal control procedures.
 Develops a parish budget in cooperation with parish ministries and presents it to the Parish Council for their approval.
 Meetings are generally held monthly.

 St. Matthew’s Parish holds an authentic Door County Style Fish Boil several times a year.
 The fish is cooked outside in large kettles over an open flame.
 The fish boils are held between 4:00 and 7:00 PM in the Parish Cafeteria.
 Advanced tickets are available at the Parish Office during Normal Business Hours and in the Parish Gathering Space after Mass the week before the Fish Boil.
-The next Fish Boils will be April 3, 2020, and May 15, 2020.

 The menu consists of: